Support for your pet’s best life

 Acupuncture is the application of needles into specific points on the skin surface to cause a desired healing effect by balancing the energy or “Qi” (pronounced “chee”) in the body.
 It has been shown to provide pain relief (such as osteoarthritis), improve mobility, have anti-inflammatory effects, strengthen the immune system, and improve quality of life.

-Chinese Medicine and the fundamental principles of acupuncture are to treat the patient as an integrated whole and to identify and remedy the root of cause of disease.
+Chinese Medicine and the fundamental principles of acupuncture are to treat the patient as an integrated whole and to identify and remedy the root cause.

 Dr. Kristen Miller applying acupuncture therapy to a golden retriever laying on the floor.